Using Multiple Timeframes

 Swing traders hold on to their open trade transactions for a couple of days to a week.
 With main objective of earning a big number of pips profit, 100 to 250 pips.

-Trading 2 or 3 Time Frames on Charts - Trading 2 or 3 Timeframes on Charts
+Trading 2 or 3 Time Frames on Charts - 2 or 3 Timeframes on Charts

 Multiple Time Frame Strategy

-Position traders are traders who hold on to their trade transactions for weeks or months.
+Position traders are the Gold traders who hold on to their trade positions for weeks or months.
 With main objective of earning a big number of pips profit, 300 to 800 pips.

-Position trader using the daily chart wants to open a sell trade, checks week chart, weekly resembles the chart examples shown & described below, since weekly chart shows the market trend is heading downward, then decides from the multiple time-frame strategy it is okay to open a sell trade transaction.
+Position trader using the day chart wants to open a sell trade, checks week chart, weekly resembles and looks like the chart examples shown & described below, since weekly chart shows the market trend is heading downward, then decides from the multiple time frame strategy it is okay to open a sell trade transaction.

 Multiple Time Frame Strategy Method

-Gold Multiple Time Frame Strategy - Using Multiple Gold Trading Time Frames - Gold Multiple Time Frame Strategy - Multiple Time Frame Analysis - Trading 2 or 3 Gold Time Frames on Charts - Multiple Timeframe Analysis
+Gold Multiple Time Frame Strategy - Using Multiple Gold Trading Timeframes - Gold Multiple Time Frame Strategy - Multiple Time Frame Analysis - 2 or 3 Gold Timeframes on Charts - Multiple Time Frame Analysis

-- How to Place MACD Indicator on Gold Chart in MT4 Platform
+- How to Add MACD on Gold Chart in MetaTrader 4 Software

 - How Do You Trade Gold Trend Reversals in Gold?

-- Consolidation Chart Patterns & Symmetrical Triangles XAU USD Pattern
+- Consolidation Patterns and Symmetrical Triangles XAU/USD Pattern

 - How to Start Learning About Gold